GSA/digitalgov.gov/content/events/2019/01/2019-01-29-dap-webinar-for-federal-privacy-professionals.md

 * Do your SAOP or any other agency officials ask how well your privacy website and resources are serving your users?
 * Have you considered whether you can create a better user experience for the public?

-Join us to learn the answers to all those questions&mdash;and to answer some of yours!
+Join us to learn the answers to all those questions&mdash;and some of yours!

 In this webinar, [Tim Lowden](https://digital.gov/authors/tlowden/), Program Manager for the [Digital Analytics Program](https://digital.gov/dap/), will give a brief introduction of the initiative itself, and give you insight into how you can use the DAP Google Analytics account to view data about the privacy-related pages on your website.
 Join us to learn how to measure, analyze, and improve experiences for users visiting privacy pages on your agency websites.